tesserato/thesis/Papers/01_Pulses_Envelope/corrections.md

 ## 3. The reviewer cannot understand why filtering is needed in the pre-processing of Hilbert transform.
 Clarify the reasoning and necessity.
-We explained in the text that the results of the pure Hilbert retain great part of the frequency content of the underlying wave, specially in the case of broadband signals, and added a figure to exemplify this effect in the case of a real world signal of an alto singer uttering a sustained note.
+We explained in the text that the results of the pure Hilbert transform retain great part of the frequency content of the underlying wave, specially in the case of broadband signals, and added a figure to exemplify this effect in the case of a real world signal of an alto singer uttering a sustained note.
+We moved the filtering to the post-processing, however, and results for the Hilbert transform were improved substantially.

 ## 4. Envelopes obtained by the proposed method seem to be good, but those obtained by other comparable methods, such as Hilbert transform, are not reasonable.
 The reviewer believes that results obtained by Hilbert transform should not be bad as shown by the authors.

-We made more explicit that the envelopes obtained with the Hilbert transform, in the context of broadband signals, are generally considered suboptimal.
-We also included a comparison of the filtered and the unfiltered results for the sound of an alto singer.
+Besides moving the filtering to the post-processing phase, we changed the cut-off frequency of the filter, that was fixed at 100 Hz, to 1/10 of the fundamental frequency of the original signal, improving the envelopes obtained by the Hilbert transform substantially.

 ### Besides, its end effects are serious.

-#### Is it caused by the filtering, which is mentioned by the reviewer in comment #3?
+Is it caused by the filtering, which is mentioned by the reviewer in comment #3?
 The effects were caused by filtering the wave prior to the transform.
 We changed the order of the operations, eliminating the effects in the revised version.

 #### Provide an explanation for the results in Figures 10, 11, and 12.